 Can’t see it?
 Just do it.
-Stuff for the blind.
+Stuff for the blind and everyone else.

 Can’t see it?
 Just do it.
-Stuff for the blind.
+Stuff for the blind and everyone else.

 Last year, I attended the Guthy Jackson Charitable Foundation in L.A.
 This year, I was unsure if I could go, but things fell into place, and it looks like I’ll be coming once again.
 I’m thankful for these sorts of gatherings because not only does it give hope and knowledge by the spread of information, it builds community.
 NMO can often be a lonely disease, and (as ironic as it sounds) it’s wonderful to be in a room full of people who share the same battles.
 It was here that at this same time last year I met Erin and Jenna, and the birth of NMO Diaries commenced.
 I encourage those who have NMO or loves somebody who does to attend the 2011 NMO Patient Day to be held on November 9 at the Hilton Beverly Hills in L.A.
 Maybe I’ll see you there.
 And even if you can’t make it in person, you can view it from the comforts of your own home for the events are broadcasted over the web for full accessibility for those who cannot travel.